dajat/gp-policy/README.md

 <img src="https://imgur.com/Y1pNm05.png" height="90%" width="90%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Next, right-click on your "Created Domain" and select "Create a GPO".
 Next, you can name the file to anything that you prefer.
-For this demostration, we will name it "Custom Setting".
+For this demonstration, we will name it "Custom Setting".
 GPO is a file to configure users and how to use their computer.
 </p>
 <br />
 <h2>Edit Group Policy Object (GPO)</h2>